 Important Considerations

-- Choose gentle, non-irritating hair products to prevent allergic reactions.
+- Choose gentle, non-irritating hair products to prevent allergic

 - Avoid overusing shampoo, as this can dry out the scalp.